StackVista/stackstate-cli/generated/stackstate_api/docs/PresentationDefinition.md

 `func (o *PresentationDefinition) HasFilters() bool`

 HasFilters returns a boolean if a field has been set.

+### GetMetricPerspective

+`func (o *PresentationDefinition) GetMetricPerspective() PresentationMetricPerspective`

+GetMetricPerspective returns the MetricPerspective field if non-nil, zero value otherwise.

+### GetMetricPerspectiveOk

+`func (o *PresentationDefinition) GetMetricPerspectiveOk() (*PresentationMetricPerspective, bool)`

+GetMetricPerspectiveOk returns a tuple with the MetricPerspective field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMetricPerspective

+`func (o *PresentationDefinition) SetMetricPerspective(v PresentationMetricPerspective)`

+SetMetricPerspective sets MetricPerspective field to given value.

+### HasMetricPerspective

+`func (o *PresentationDefinition) HasMetricPerspective() bool`

+HasMetricPerspective returns a boolean if a field has been set.

+### GetTopology

+`func (o *PresentationDefinition) GetTopology() TopologySettings`

+GetTopology returns the Topology field if non-nil, zero value otherwise.

+### GetTopologyOk

+`func (o *PresentationDefinition) GetTopologyOk() (*TopologySettings, bool)`

+GetTopologyOk returns a tuple with the Topology field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTopology

+`func (o *PresentationDefinition) SetTopology(v TopologySettings)`

+SetTopology sets Topology field to given value.

+### HasTopology

+`func (o *PresentationDefinition) HasTopology() bool`

+HasTopology returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)